 How does it adapt based on my schedule?

 One way that this happens is when you miss a workout.
-Adaptive Training will adjust to keep you on track—even when life forces an extended break.
+Adaptive Training will adjust to keep you on track, even when life forces an extended break.
 The other way it adapts based on your schedule is with scheduled time off.
-You can now add vacation, injury, or illness to your calendar with an annotation, and Adaptive Training will adapt around your break.
+You can now add time off, injury, or illness to your calendar with an annotation, and Adaptive Training will automatically make any needed adjustments to your plan.
+That means you get the right workouts for your goals, no matter what life throws at you.

 Other New Features